-This report is designed primarily to speak to the funder of this project, the ISE division of NSF; however, we hope that it will also provide helpful information for the designers of other similar initiatives, distilling more general lessons learned about the design and implementation of COSIA, as well as its potential future as a network.
-After summarizing our evaluation activities to date, this document presents our current findings of COSIA using research and theory as a way to further explain the salient defining features and to convey what the project has accomplished.
-Following our findings, we present Inverness Research's perspective on COSIA as an investment and a network of partnerships.
+This report is designed primarily to speak to the funder of this project, the ISE division of NSF; however, we hope that it will also provide helpful information for the designers of other similar initiatives, distilling more general lessons learned about the design and implementation of partnerships like COSIA.
+Importantly, we would also like this report to inform COSIA leadership and partners, as they move forward with the COSIA Network project.
+After summarizing our external evaluation activities, this document presents our current findings of COSIA, using research and theory as a way to further explain the salient defining features and to convey what the project has accomplished.
+We finish this report by presenting Inverness Research's perspective on COSIA as an investment and a network of partnerships.